What is Loan-to-Value Ratio?

 - CLTV Ratio = 52%

-Suppose a real estate investor has decided to purchase a residential home worth $400k in the market based on a recent appraisal.
+Suppose a commercial real estate investor has decided to purchase a commercial office property worth $400k in the market based on a recent appraisal.

-Since the real estate investor purchased the home as an investment – rather than as a place to live – the investor plans to rent out each unit to generate rental income.
+Since the real estate investor purchased the property as a rental investment – rather than as a place to occupy – the investor plans to rent out each unit to generate rental income.

 - Total Purchase Price = $400,000